Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Discussion

-In this paper, we propose a generalized notion of free energy applicable to a broad class of linear and nonlinear active systems.
+In this paper, we proposed a generalized free energy and excess/housekeeping decomposition for nonconservative systems.
+We demonstrated that our approach is applicable to a broad class of stochastic and deterministic systems.
+We demonstrate that our definitions are amenable to thermodynamic inference, and that they lead to useful bounds such as thermodynamic uncertainty relations (TURs) and thermodynamic speed limits (TSLs).

-It is worth remarking that, when considering the thermodynamics of passive systems, free energy can be seen from two different perspectives.
-The first perspective is state-based: free energy is considered as distance between the actual state and equilibrium, and it draws attention to aspects like stationary fluctuations, Lyapunov stability, and work availability.
-The second perspective is dynamical (flux-based): free energy is considered as the potential in conservative thermodynamic forces, and it draws attention to aspects like dynamical fluctuations, gradient flow dynamics, and entropy production rate.
-Many aspects of the dynamical perspective originated in the visionary work of Onsager~\cite{onsager1931reciprocal1,onsager1931reciprocal2,onsager1953fluctuations}.
+In conservative systems, the nonequilibrium free energy can be understood from two different perspectives.
+The first perspective is state-based (static): the nonequilibrium free energy is related to deviation between the actual state and the equilibrium state, and it controls properties like equilibrium fluctuations and extractable work in nonequilibrium states.
+The second perspective is dynamical (flux-based): the nonequilibrium free energy gives rise to conservative thermodynamic forces, and it controls properties like dynamical fluctuations and gradient flow dynamics.
+This dynamical perspective can be traced back to the visionary work of Onsager~\cite{onsager1931reciprocal1,onsager1931reciprocal2,onsager1953fluctuations}.

-These two perspectives lead to different generalizations to active systems, which lack equilibrium states and have nonconservative forces.
-Until now, most research has extended the first (static) perspective.
-Here, the generalized potential is defined as the distance between the actual state and (nonequilibrium) steady state.
-The excess EPR, the nonstationary contribution to dissipation, is defined as the decrease of this distance over time.
-This approach is undoubtedly useful, but also faces several conceptual and practical limitations.
-Moreover, it cannot be applied to many nonlinear systems of interest.
+These two perspectives lead to different generalizations to nonconservative systems.
+Until now, most research has considered the first (static) perspective by defining the generalized potential in terms of the deviation between the actual state and (nonequilibrium) steady state.

-Here, we propose an alternative generalization of the concept of free energy, based on the second (dynamical) perspective.
-Here, the generalized potential is defined variationally as most irreversible state observable, and the excess EPR is defined as its degree of irreversibility.
-The generalized potential can be understood as offering the best ``conservative approximation'' to the forces.
-As we show, our approach is physical meaningful and experimentally accessible, and provides a generalization of Onsager's theory to the far-from-equilibrium regime.
-Furthermore, because our approach makes no explicit reference to steady states, it can be applied to a large class of systems, including nonlinear systems without steady states.
-We use it to derive various thermodynamic bounds on dynamical evolution, showing that it gives meaningful bounds even in cases where the steady-state approach is insensitive to the dynamics or simply inapplicable.
+We proposed an alternative approach based on the dynamical perspective.
+Here, the generalized potential is characterized by offering the ``conservative approximation'' to the forces.
+From the perspective of large deviations, the generalized potential is the most irreversible state observable, and the excess EPR is defined as its degree of irreversibility.

 We mention several possible directions for future work.